cpappas18/articulaite/README.md

   <img width="550" src="https://user-images.githubusercontent.com/49031258/122465135-b89f9c00-cf85-11eb-9e3b-b123e2dcae44.jpg">
 </p>

+Dysarthria is a motor speech disorder that arises from weakness or paralysis of muscles in the face, lips, tongue, and throat.
+It is caused by neurological damage and is often one of the first symptoms of numerous common neurological disorders.
+For instance, Dysarthria affects 70-100% of people with Parkinson’s disease, 30% of people with ALS (Lou Gehrig's disease), and 20% of people with Cerebral Palsy.

+Diagnosis of these disorders require MRI and CT scans, blood and urine tests, and EEG or electromyography tests.
+These tests are very expensive and may be inaccessible for some patients.
+For our final project at the AI4Good Lab, we decided to build a machine learning tool that is capable of detecting a patient's underlying cause of Dysarthria by classifying audio input as being indicative of Parkinson's disease, ALS, or Cerebral Palsy.
+The best part is that this tool is free and accessible for all!

-As part of the AI4Good Lab 3-week project creation, we decided to build a tool to diagnose motor speech disorders (dysarthrias) caused by conditions such as Parkinson’s and ALS from user audio input.
-Refer to `notebook.ipynb` for an in-depth review of the project.
+Refer to `notebook.ipynb` for an in-depth review of the data collection, data visualization, and machine learning model.

 # Command Line Usage
 To classify your own audio files from the command line, please follow these instructions.